- 📝 Posted:

 - Both phases cycle between a pellet pattern and SinGyoku's sphere form slamming itself into the player, followed by it slightly overshooting its intended base Y position on its way back up.

 - Phase 1 only consists of the sphere form's half-circle spray pattern.
 Technically, the phase can only end during that pattern, but adding that one additional condition to allow it to end during the slam+return "pattern" wouldn't have made a difference anyway.
-The code doesn't rule out negative HP during the slam (have fun in debug mode), but the sum of invincibility frames alone makes it impossible to hit SinGyoku 7 times during a single slam in regular gameplay.
+The code doesn't rule out negative HP during the slam (have fun in test or debug mode), but the sum of invincibility frames alone makes it impossible to hit SinGyoku 7 times during a single slam in regular gameplay.

 - Phase 2 features two patterns for both the female and male forms respectively, which are selected randomly.